We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 The Shopify interface lets you set up and manage a variety of ’sales channels’ — the different platforms where you sell your products.

-Key sales channels include:
+Key ones include:

 - An online store: your main website, which you host on your own domain name.